-Samuel was born LCDH with his stomach, spleen, small and large intestine in his chest cavity.
+Samuel was born with LCDH.
+His stomach, spleen, small and large intestines were in his chest cavity.
 His heart had completely shifted to the right where his right lung was growing.
-Dr. Kays suggested we wait to do surgery so that Samuel could stabilize after the trauma of deliver.
+Dr. Kays suggested we wait to do surgery so that Samuel could stabilize after the trauma of delivery.
 He said he did not believe he was at any risk for ECMO and did not see waiting to do the surgery to be an issue.
 We trusted him and agreed.
 Those next few days were the longest days of our lives (so it seemed).
-Watching your newborn baby lie there with wires coming out of every end, a breathing tube down his throat and your being told not to stimulate the baby.
+Watching your newborn baby lie there with wires coming out of every end, a breathing tube down his throat, and you're being told not to stimulate the baby.
 But you remain strong because you know he can feel your energy.
 He always knew we were there in the room.
 He would react to my husband talking or to my laugh.
 He knew mommy and daddy were there with him.

-When Samuel was 5 days old Dr. Kays decided it was time to do the surgery.
-The surgery took approximately 4-5 hours (honestly it felt like forever) and periodically Joy would come out and let us know all is going well.
-After all was said and done Dr. Kays sat down with us and explained what he found.
-He explained that Samuel was missing 30% of his diaphragm but that he was able to stitch it up (so no patch) and that he only had about 15% or so of his left lung.
+When Samuel was 5 days, old Dr. Kays decided it was time to do the surgery.
+The surgery took approximately 4-5 hours (honestly it felt like forever) and periodically Joy would come out and let us know all was going well.
+After all was said and done, Dr. Kays sat down with us and explained what he found.
+He explained that Samuel was missing 30% of his diaphragm but that he was able to stitch it up (no patch) and that he only had about 15% or so of his left lung.
 The heart instantly moved back to where it needed to be as well.
-Now we just wait for Samuel to make the next move.
-When in the NICU you will often hear the doctors and nurses say “It’s up to the baby”.
-So when will we go home, when will he be weaned from the ventilator, when will he start eating?
-These are all things that are left up to the baby so to speak.
-There is no protocol, no timelines during this whole process.
+Now we just waited for Samuel to make the next move.
+When in the NICU, you will often hear the doctors and nurses say “It’s up to the baby.”
+When will we go home?
+When will he be weaned from the ventilator?
+When will he start eating?
+These are all things that are left up to the baby, so to speak.
+There is no protocol, and there are no timelines during this whole process.
 It’s a lot of sitting, waiting and monitoring.
-For a mom who has her life planned to a T this was very hard from me to understand.
+As a mom who has her life "planned to a T," this was very hard from me to understand.

-After about two weeks they began to wean Samuel from the ventilator and by 15 days old he was on high flow oxygen and I was able to finally hold him!
-A few days later we were able to start feeding him.
+After about two weeks, they began to wean Samuel from the ventilator.
+By 15 days old, he was on high flow oxygen and I was able to finally hold him!
+A few days later, we were able to start feeding him.

 Samuel spent 7 weeks in the NICU and came home on a very low flow oxygen.
 He remained on the oxygen for another two months before being taken off.
 Samuel is turning one tomorrow and I still cannot believe a whole year has gone by.
 He is sitting on his own and crawling (things the therapists said when we first got home that he would take a long time to do).
 He is the happiest baby you will ever meet and loves to cuddle!
 We are so very blessed he picked us as his parents!